 Whilst all staff should speak to the DSL/DDSL with regard to any concerns about female genital mutilation (FGM), there is a specific legal duty on teaching staff.
-If a teacher, in the course of their work in the profession, discovers that an act of FGM appears to have been carried out on a girl under the age of 18, the teacher must report this to the police.
+If a teacher, in the course of their work in the profession, discovers that an act of FGM appears to have been carried out or suspect is likely to be carried out on a girl under the age of 18, the teacher must report this to the police.